Laws and Regulations

 Special Use Permits (SUP)

 Permits are required to do special activities, to access a closed area and for all commercial activities.
-Permits enable the public to engage in legitimate wildlife-related activities and ensures that such activities are carried out in a manner that safeguards wildlife.
-Additionally, some permits promote conservation efforts by authorizing scientific research, generating data, or allowing wildlife management and rehabilitation activities to go forward.
+Permits enable the public to engage in wildlife-related activities while protecting wildlife.
+Some permits promote conservation by authorizing research, generating data, or allowing wildlife management and rehabilitation activities to go forward.
+Special use permits are free but take one week to process.
+Not completing a special use permit is prohibited.

 • Research and Monitoring - research and monitoring activities by students, universities, or other non-FWS organizations